Fruup/bachelor-thesis-web/thesis-md/chapter-pipeline.md

 In this chapter, we show a high-level overview of the pipeline that all data flows through to eventually create an image on the screen.
 We aim to provide context for the following chapters that go more deeply into explaining the authors' work.

 The proposed algorithm works through multiple passes, each one taking the output of the previous one as input.
 The input to the entire pipeline is an array of three-dimensional particle positions that represent the fluid at one particular moment in time.
-In Figure [fig-pipeline-overview], we illustrate which part of the pipeline accesses which data structures.
+In [this figure](#fig-pipeline-overview), we illustrate which part of the pipeline accesses which data structures.

 ### Pre-processing

 During this pass, the particle data is pre-processed and acceleration structures are built that serve the purpose of speeding up the following passes.
 An important note is that Wu et al. incorporate this pass into their algorithm tightly.
 It is executed in every frame of the visualization by processing it on the GPU.
 We on the other hand decided to run it only once when loading the dataset as it is the most time-consuming part of our implementation.
 We provide more information on how to improve on this in the chapter [**Future work**](#future-work).

-Firstly, the so-called _binary density grid_ (also called _density mask_ in the paper) is generated (Wu et al. [##\cite{Wu:2022}], section 4.1).
+Firstly, the so-called _binary density grid_ (also called _density mask_ in the paper) is generated ([Wu et al.](cite:Wu), section 4.1).
 Space is divided into a grid of cells.
 Each cell holds a boolean value indicating whether it is at all possible for the algorithm to find the fluid's surface inside the cell.
 For that, the maximum density of the fluid is approximated.
 If it does not exceed a certain threshold, the cell can safely be skipped to save valuable computation time.

 Secondly, each particle is classified as either belonging to a dense ("_aggregated_") or to a sparse part of the fluid (splashes).
 This information is used in the depth pass when deciding which depth buffer the particle should be rendered to (more in the chapter [**Handling splash particles**](#handling-splash-particles)).